korhlibri/hkstringgen/README.md

 # hkstringgen-cli
-A simple random string generator written in Rust, using system randomness and mouse movement
+A simple random string generator written in Rust, using system randomness and mouse movement.

 ## Security Notes
 No security audits of this program have ever been performed, and it has not been thoroughly assessed to be considered secure.